major1xu/CustomizedKeyboard/README.md

 Can be used in combination with keyboard accessory view https://developer.apple.com/library/prerelease/ios/samplecode/KeyboardAccessory/Introduction/Intro.html

-This example can be best used on iPad.
+This example can be best used on iPad (see the PNG file for more info)